voxpupuli/puppet-system/README.md

 ## Documentation

-For default types (users, groups, mounts, yumrepos, packages) see the documentation at http://docs.puppetlabs.com/references/latest/type.html for the parameters that can be passed to each of the resources.
+For default types (users, groups, mounts, yumrepos, packages, cron, exec) see the documentation at http://docs.puppetlabs.com/references/latest/type.html for the parameters that can be passed to each of the resources.

 For augeasproviders types (sysctl, sshd) see http://forge.puppetlabs.com/domcleal/augeasproviders.